pippin-29/Philosophy_2_02/README.md

 Navigate to project root, type `` make ``

-run `` ./philo 1 800 200 200 `` One Philossopher Has Only One Fork, and will timeout.
+run `` ./philo 1 800 200 200 `` One Philosopher Has Only One Fork, and will timeout.

 run `` ./philo 5 800 200 200 ``